Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 Inspired by C# `string.IsNullOrWhitespace(..)`.

-### Eliminating null declarations
+### Reduce direct declarations

-Avoid declaration but use Builders/Factories/Wizards.
+Avoid declaration, but use Builders/Factories/Wizards.

 ### Utilize language protection

-When possible use attributes or constraints, which your language provides.
-It won't prevent complex logical errors but fool-prove the code.
+When possible, use attributes or constraints that a language provides.
+It won't prevent complex logical errors, but foolproof the code.

 ### Distinguish

 JavaScript has a native `undefined`.
 In other languages, a never set value may throw a specific exception, like in this tailored property [`AbsYear`](https://github.com/Kyriosity/use-dev/blob/main/src/TuttiFrutti/AbcChrono/Timescales/Models/Hap.cs).

-Bad approach: setting a specific object, which will only mask `null` and make matters worse.
+Bad approach: setting a specific object that will only mask `null` to make matters worse.

 ## <a id="null-case" />Bottom lines